 It’s not one smack in frustration at a 4-year-old’s tantrum that is the problem.
 It’s not shouting when you are the end of your patience with them – and them knowing they are pushing your buttons.
-It’s not ideal, but it’s understandable.
-Parenting is hard work.
+Events like that are (all too) common and while it’s not ideal, it is understandable; parenting is hard work.

 No, it’s when it goes further, when the abuse is systematic, calculated, physically and mentally damaging – and no-one wants to get involved because you ‘don’t cross Big Tom’, ‘you don’t get on the wrong side of Mary’.
 Not the schools, not the police, certainly not social services, not the hospitals… The caring doctor who’s not blind, who sees the medical record, who knows the difference between a fall and something more violent, “Tell me what really happened.
 We can protect you.”
 So you ask, “Here, maybe, but when I get home, will you be there to protect us then?”
 And you see the answer in their eyes, and another part of you dies.
 There is no-one to help.

 No, even without physical, sexual abuse, without the hardship of poverty, there’s the mental abuse, subjected to rich and poor alike.
 Do you really think that the damage done to a millionaire’s child is much different to that of a kid on welfare, when, year on year, they are told, “You are useless, you are a failure, you are nothing like your sibling.”
-No hand is raised, but that infant is messed up by the times they are an adult.
+No hand is raised, but that infant is messed up by the time they are an adult.
 Even the straight ‘A’ student, the popular one, pushed and pushed and pushed to excel, to only pass with top marks.
-Never to fail, until they do – and the house of cards crashes down.
+Never to fail, until they do – at which point the whole house of cards crashes down.

-There is something called the “Adverse Children Experiences” or ACE score. (e.g. https://acestoohigh.com/got-your-ace-score/ ).
+There is something called the “Adverse Children Experiences” or ACE score. (e.g. ACEs too high).
 It’s just ten questions about your childhood.
 Smacking is not on the list, as such.
 Even with two, it may cause issues in adulthood, with four, the increase is risk and problems is significant, with 6, 7 out of 10, you are highly likely to have a catalogue of physical and mental health problems.